ITensor/website/docs/book/block_sparse.md

 <img class="diagram" width="25%" src="docs/book/images/annihilation.png"/>

 Unlike plain ITensors, these tensors have arrows on their indices.
-There are two kinds of arrows: in and out (relative to the tensor).
+There are two kinds of arrows: in and out relative to the tensor.
-The direction of the arrow on the page (up, down, left, right) will not be important.
+The absolute direction of the arrow on the page (up, down, left, right) will not be important.

 We will continue to discuss arrows in more detail, but for now observe that:
 * physical (ket) indices have an out arrow